tinganho/balanced-storage/README.md

 Now, if we consider our while loop, looping infinite of time.
 And according to Murphys law, whatever can happen, will happen. we can derive that what eventually gets added to our storage must eventually be deleted.

 Though looping infinite of times is not a requirement for reaching a balance.
 The requirement is just looping at least once or twice(more on this later).
 Because then an added item have a possibility of being subtracted.
-Which is our definition of balance.
+Which is our definition of balance in a scope.

 ![Loop Path of an Object](https://gitlab.com/tinganho/balanced-storage/raw/master/LoopPath@2x.jpg)

 In the first loop it can enter a branch, which an element gets added.
 In the second loop or any subsequent loops it can enter a branch where it gets deleted.
 It can also enter a branch or two branches where an elements gets created and destroyed at the same loop.

 So for loops, whether it is a while loop or a for loop that can loop at least more than once.
-The following rule governs the balance.
+The following rules applies:

 <pre>
 If in a loop, and the loop only loops once: